 By installing Louroe’s technology, Chicago PD has been able to enjoy a high-quality, comprehensive and practical recording system that preserves spoken evidence, while protecting the rights of all those involved.
 Through the muting feature of the audio equipment, attorneys are able to meet with their clients without having to be relocated to another area, which ultimately increases operational efficiency.

 When interrogating a witness or a suspect, the last thing a law enforcement officer wants to be concerned with is whether the audio monitoring system is fully functional.
-At any moment, a crucial piece of evidence may accidently slip past a suspect’s lips, and it’s important to have the right advanced technology to capture it.
-Interrogations and interactions with witnesses, suspects and criminals are pivotal in legal proceedings, and the accuracy and quality of these recordings is key to their legitimacy.
+At any moment, a crucial piece of evidence may accidentally slip past a suspect’s lips, and it’s important to have the right advanced technology to capture it.
+Interrogations and interactions with witnesses, suspects, and criminals are pivotal in legal proceedings, and the accuracy and quality of these recordings are key to their legitimacy.

 The primary advantage of this microphone/speaker combo is that it can be muted for interviews that have attorney-client privilege.
 Moreover, the speaker emits a sound every 30 seconds to assure those within range that they are not being recorded and their conversation is confidential.
 Another benefit of the audio solution is that when the mute function is engaged, the recording timeline continues to tick making sure the documented audio remains as one continuous recorded session.
 As a result, evidence is easier to access and analyze.